 Toxicity monitoring employs EPA-approved methods with Ceriodaphnia dubia and fathead minnows to provide systematic information that is used to verify the biological water quality of East Fork Poplar Creek at intervals throughout the year.
-Ceriodaphnia tests were conducted quarterly in 2002 for one site upstream of Bear Creek Road [East Fork Poplar Creek kilometer (EFK) 24.1].
+Ceriodaphnia tests were conducted quarterly in 2003 for one site upstream of Bear Creek Road (EFK 24.1).
 In addition, quarterly toxicity tests with both fathead minnows and Ceriodaphnia were conducted at Outfall 201 as required by the Y-12 Complex's NPDES permit.
-Because of the close proximity of Outfall 201 (an instream NPDES location in upper East Fork Poplar Creek) to EFK 25.1, the tests of water from Outfall 201 also met the intent of the Y-12 BMAP Plan (Adams et al. 2000) to conduct quarterly toxicity tests at the latter location.
+Because of the close proximity of Outfall 201 (an instream NPDES location in Upper East Fork Poplar cation in Upper East Fork Poplar toxicity tests at the latter location.
+No evidence for toxicity was observed in any of the 2003 Ceriodaphnia tests (both East Fork Poplar Creek sites) or fathead minnow tests

-No evidence for toxicity was observed in any of the 2002 Ceriodaphnia tests (both East Fork Poplar Creek sites) or fathead minnow tests (Outfall 201).
+Poplar Creek sites) or fathead minnow tests (Outfall 201).
 These results are consistent with the findings of previous Ceriodaphnia and fathead minnow tests conducted since flow management began in the latter half of 1996.
 Similarly, toxicity of East Fork Poplar Creek water in other chronic tests involving fish embryos and clams, which appear more sensitive to water quality conditions in the stream, continues to decrease.
-Fish embryolarval test results are discussed in Sect.
+Fish embryo-larval test results are discussed in Sect.
 6.7.3; clam tests are discussed in Sect.
 6.7.4.